RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 The main protocol is defined in the `protocols::helical_bundle_predict::HelicalBundlePredictApplication` class, in `src/protocols/helical_bundle_predict/HelicalBundlePredictApplication.hh`.
 The MPI/multi-threaded variant (which calls the `HelicalBundlePredictApplication` for individual prediction trajectories) is defined in the `protocols::helical_bundle_predict::HelicalBundlePredictApplication_MPI` class, which derives from the `protocols::cyclic_peptide_predict::HierarchicalHybridJDApplication` base class and uses the same hierarchical MPI/multi-threaded job distribution and results collection system as the [[simple_cycpep_predict application|simple_cycpep_predict]].

+A number of support classes are also defined in the `protocols::helical_bundle_predict` namespace, in header files corresponding to the class name.
+These include:

+* `HBPHelixAssignments` -- Stores the helix assignments for a structure prediction task.
+Separate instances of this class are used _both_ for the user-defined helix assignments _and_ for the current helix assignments at a given stage of a trajectory.
+Functions to read assignments from disk are included in this class.
+* `HBP_MoveGenerator` -- An abstract base class for generating [[ParsedProtocols|ParsedProtocol]] representing moves in a Monte Carlo trajectory.
+* `HBP_HelixCoilMoveGenerator` -- Generates a [[ParsedProtocol]] for a single move in the centroid-mode Monte Carlo trajectory, based on the current state of the pose.
+The move is composed of a random mix of loop perturbations, helix nucleations, helix elongations, helix contractions, and helix parameter perturbations (helix bending moves) with probabilities set by the user.
+Derived from `HBP_MoveGenerator`.
+* `HBP_FinalFullatomRefinementMoveGenerator` -- Generates a [[ParsedProtocol]] for final full-atom refinement of a structure, at the end of a centroid-mode conformational sampling trajectory.
+Derived from `HBP_MoveGenerator`.
+* `HBP_TemperatureScheduleGenerator` -- An abstract base class for classes that generate the temperature schedule for a Simulated Annealing trajectory.
+* `HBP_SigmoidalTemperatureScheduleGenerator` -- A class for generating a sigmoidal temperature schedule for a simulated annealing trajectory, derived from `HBP_TemperatureScheduleGenerator`.

 ## See also
 - [[Rosetta ab initio application|abinitio-relax]] -- Fragment-based protein structure prediction.
 - [[Rosetta simple_cycpep_predict application|simple_cycpep_predict]] -- Structure prediction of macrocycles built from canonical or non-canonical building-blocks.